ugurpinar/MArsRover/src/main/resources/README.md

+In the project, the inputs are read from the resources/input file.
+Problem definition and sample inputs/outputs are as follows

 A	squad	of	robotic	rovers	are	to	be	landed	by	NASA	on	a	plateau	on	Mars.
 This	plateau,	which	is curiously	rectangular,	must	be	navigated	by	the	rovers	so	that	their	on	board	cameras	can	get	a complete	view	of	the	surrounding	terrain	to	send	back	to	Earth.